arucil/HuskScheme/README.md

 # HuskScheme
 This is a simple Scheme interpreter written in Haskell.
-The parser and some infrastructures are written from scratch, for fun and practice.
+The parser and some infrastructures are written from scratch just for fun.
+**NB.
+More progress is being made on branch `cps`.
+Please check out that branch for recent changes.**

 # Features